Design Stories: Eastvold Furniture

-Eastvold Furniture merges hand craftsmanship and eco-friendliness with some seriously high quality designs that can be passed down to future generations.
+Eastvold Furniture merges hand craftsmanship and eco-friendliness in their modern wood furniture with some seriously high quality designs that can be passed down to future generations.
 Matt Eastvold, the founder of Eastvold, talks sustainability, inspiration and trends from his workshop in Minnesota.

 What’s the genesis of Eastvold?